-We are a research group in the School of Forest, Fisheries, and Geomatics Sciences at the University of Florida/IFAS.
+We are a research group and collaboration hub (CoLab) in the School of Forest, Fisheries, and Geomatics Sciences at the University of Florida/IFAS.
 Guided by an integrative perspective and approach, we conduct research across the ecological and social dimensions of fisheries and engage in innovative practice to help craft solutions for difficult management challenges.
 Among the broad challenges we address are the development and reform of fisheries enhancements (e.g. hatchery programs), resource conservation in inland and coastal fisheries, recreational fisheries management, and aquaculture development.
 Our work is global in scope and reach with current or former projects based in the United States, Latin America and the Caribbean, Africa, Asia, and Europe.
 The group is led by Kai Lorenzen, Distinguished Professor of Integrative Fisheries Science.

 New Publications